aryanargupta/HackTheHackerrank/README.md

 ### Contribution
-Since, the repo at this moment, is in its initial stage, pull requests shall be directly reviewed without opening issues and assigning.
+Since, the repo at this moment, is in its initial stage, pull requests maybe directly reviewed.
+But ofc you can always open issues so as to follow a better workflow.